 To get started, follow these easy steps:

-From searching on TEXT, to searching for specific TAG(s) or metadata, there are many fields to choose from with advanced search builder.
+From searching on TEXT, to searching for specific TAG(s) or metadata, there are many fields to choose from within the advanced search builder.
 Some choices are contextual to your project’s data.
 For instance, if you select the TAG field you will only see available tags in your project.
-This reduces “guess work.”

 DO use the advanced search builder form to Test your results.
 This will show you how many hits are found within your data.